-Intimidation - The intentional act of coercing or frightening someone to engage or not engage in conduct of a sexual nature against that person's will.
+Intimidation - The intentional act of coercing, threatening, or frightening someone to engage or not engage in conduct of a sexual nature against that person's will.

-Hostile Environment - "Hostile Environment" means activity or conduct involving Sexual Harassment that is sufficiently serious that it interferes with or limits a person's ability to participate in or benefit from the College's program.
+Hostile Environment - "Hostile Environment" means activity or conduct that is severe or pervasive and objectively offensive that it interferes with, limits, or effectively denies a person's ability to participate in or benefit from the College's program or in their place of employment.